ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 ***
 **Note:** The framework is currently very SCPI focussed and settings aren't actually used yet.
 As the framework evolves it is envisaged they will become more integrated and the feature finished.

+Therefore, currently, you should not use Settings as they are not implemented.
 ***

 #### Processing